 If you take too much (overdose)

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) or go to casualty at your nearest hospital if you think that you or anyone else may have taken too much CEFACLOR GH.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Cefaclor GH.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.
 Keep telephone numbers of these places/services handy.

 Things you must do